 - Participation in other Guild events e.g., outings etc.

 Those activities organised by the Guild fall principally into categories 4, 5 and 6, and the Guild Policy seeks to demonstrate how the recommendations of the various guidelines have been addressed and their application to Guild Officers.

-The Guild Safeguarding Policy was agreed at the Guild Executive Meeting on 20th March 2021 and can be downloaded using the buttons below.
+The Guild Safeguarding Policy was updated on 1st June 2022 and can be downloaded using the buttons below.